Procedure Guide ·Intestinal Blockage Surgery ·2026

 3How long does recovery take after intestinal blockage surgery?

-Simple enterotomy: 1-2 weeks; bowel resection: 2-3 weeks.
-Dogs are kept NPO for 12-24 hours post-surgery then started on bland food, with IV fluids during hospitalization (2-5 days).
-Antibiotics for 7-14 days and pain medication for 5-7 days.
+Enterotomy: 1-2 weeks; bowel resection: 2-3 weeks.
+NPO for 12-24 hours, then bland food and IV fluids (hospitalization 2-5 days).
+Antibiotics for 7-14 days, pain medication for 5-7 days.

 4What objects do dogs most commonly swallow?